liamondrop/byo-sdc/README.md

     - Fear of catastrophic failure leads us to optimize for safety and for preserving precious equipment without really pushing the boundaries of what the technology can do.
     - Crashing an RC car is not a catastrophic event in the way that crashing a full-size car is.
   - **Push the boundaries of Sensing, Perception and Control**
     - There’s a quote by Mario Andretti, “If everything seems under control, you’re not going fast enough.”
-It's only when we push the boundaries of our
+It's only when we push the boundaries of our technology that we begin to understand where our assumptions break down.
     - We want to push the limits of what our software and hardware can do.
 We want to move fast, break things, learn, and have fun!